| |

 We’re asked to commit to so many things: volunteering, social events, kids’ activities, family functions, work projects and so much more.
 We have to say no and quit and walk away and save for later.
 Most of the time, we already have enough on our plates and additions don’t add value, bring joy, or drive us closer to our most meaningful goals.

 Occasionally though, we find the needle in the haystack; something shows up that’s worth making space for.
 We just have to listen to our hearts to know when those rare gems stand before us.
-It might still be early to tell, but I’m pretty sure my opportunity to join our local library Board of Trustees was just the thing that deserves a ‘yes’ despite all signs suggesting I already have enough on my agenda.
+With seven years of hindsight, I now know my opportunity to join our local library Board of Trustees was just the thing that deserved a ‘yes’ despite all signs suggesting I already have enough on my agenda.

 What do you think?
 How do you know it’s right to pounce on an opportunity when your heart says “heck yeah” and your brain says “no way”?